Shopify/krane/README.md

 **Note: If you're a Shopify employee using our cloud platform, this setup has already been done for you.
 Please consult the CloudPlatform User Guide for usage instructions.**

 Since their data is only base64 encoded, Kubernetes secrets should not be committed to your repository.
-Instead, `kubernetes-deploy` supports generating secrets from an encrypted [ejson](https://github.com/Shopify/ejson) file in your template directory.
+Instead, `krane` supports generating secrets from an encrypted [ejson](https://github.com/Shopify/ejson) file in your template directory.
 Here's how to use this feature:

 1. Install the ejson gem: `gem install ejson`
 2. Generate a new keypair: `ejson keygen` (prints the keypair to stdout)
 3. Create a Kubernetes secret in your target namespace with the new keypair: `kubectl create secret generic ejson-keys --from-literal=YOUR_PUBLIC_KEY=YOUR_PRIVATE_KEY --namespace=TARGET_NAMESPACE`
->Warning: Do *not* use `apply` to create the `ejson-keys` secret. kubernetes-deploy will fail if `ejson-keys` is prunable.
+>Warning: Do *not* use `apply` to create the `ejson-keys` secret. krane will fail if `ejson-keys` is prunable.
 This safeguard is to protect against the accidental deletion of your private keys.
 4. (optional but highly recommended) Back up the keypair somewhere secure, such as a password manager, for disaster recovery purposes.
 5. In your template directory (alongside your Kubernetes templates), create `secrets.ejson` with the format shown below.
 The `_type` key should have the value “kubernetes.io/tls” for TLS secrets and “Opaque” for all others.
 The `data` key must be a json object, but its keys and values can be whatever you need.